-Borneo, the third largest island in the world, is densely covered with rainforests.
+Borneo, the third-largest island in the world, is densely covered with rainforests.
 Because of amazing land reforms such as swampy coastal areas and mountainous interiors, many parts of the island are unexploited and inaccessible.
-However, it is known as the largest island in the Malay Archipelago covering an area of 743,330 square kilometers.
-Mount Kinabalu, the highest point of Borneo with an elevation of 4095m stands in Sabah, Malaysia.
+However, it is known as the largest island in the Malay Archipelago covering an area of 743,330km² Mount Kinabalu, the highest point of Borneo with an elevation of 4095m stands in Sabah, Malaysia.

 One of the world’s famous bio-diverse places, Borneo is a treasury of several new species of animals and plants, which are being discovered ever and again.
-It is a natural habitant to the gentle great ape, the Orang-Utan.
-As well, the island is home to other endangered species such as the Sumatran Rhino, Clouded Leopard and Asian Elephant.
+It is a natural habitat to the gentle great ape, the Orang-Utan.
+As well, the island is home to other endangered species such as the Sumatran Rhino, Clouded Leopard, and Asian Elephant

 Borneo, the world’s third island, is divided amongst three countries namely Indonesia, Malaysia and Brunei.
 It is covered by dense rainforests and experienced undue alteration for over sixty years.